simon-ritchie/apysc/docs_src/source/animation_time.md

 def on_timer(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The handler will be called from a timer.
+    The handler that the animation calls.

     Parameters
     ----------